 The Organisational Model also aims to inform all collaborators, internal and external to the Group, about the activities that involve a risk of committing a crime and the resulting sanctions.
-With this tool, the Group wants to spread and affirm, through control, a corporate culture based on legality and provide for an
+With this tool, the Group wants to spread and affirm, through control, a corporate culture based on legality and provide for an efficient and balanced organisation.
 The body in charge of monitoring compliance with the Organisational Model, in each company of the Group, is the Supervisory Body (SB).